bmehler/youtubeApp/README.md

 ```
 $ (npm test | npm run full-test)
 ```
-First will run the test with autoWatch: true.
+First will run the test with *singleRun: true*.
 Feel free to change it up to your needs.

 ### Troubleshooting